Skills for Steeps

 OVERVIEW

-1:6 ratio
+Ratio: 1:6

 PRE-REQUISITES

-You would need to be a confident black run and off piste skiing who has experience dealing with all the types of snow we might come across (ice, windslab, sustruggi, neve, powder).
+You would need to be a confident black run and off piste skier who has experience dealing with all the types of snow we might come across (ice, windslab, sustruggi, neve, powder).
 Some slopes may be up to 35 degrees but we will only venture onto steeper terrain in safe, grippy spring snow conditions.

 You Should have a good level of fitness (around 1000metres ascent of vertical on skis).